Female psychology and fiction: Thoughts inspired by (the first 53 pages of) A Darker Shade of Magic, by Victoria Schwab.

 There’s nothing wrong with women being attracted to alpha men, any more than there’s something wrong with men being attracted to young, beautiful women.
 But if a novel is intended for both sexes – as opposed to being romance porn for women – it should not contain scenes like the above.
 I’m not objecting to porn, I’m just saying, sort out your goals and intended audience before you start writing.

-All of this leads me to propose an analogue of the Bechdel Test for female writers:
+All of this leads me to propose, for female writers, an analogue of the Bechdel Test (the test feminists use to assess female roles in fiction).
+The Inverse Bechdel Test is:

 Would a scene that features men be equally interesting if the men were all accountants?